nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

    window manager, your web browser, etc); the X server's memory usage will increase as more clients request resources such as pixmaps, and decrease as you close X applications.

-   The "IndirectMemoryAccess" X configuration option may cause additional virtual address space to be reserved.

 Q. Why do applications that use DGA graphics fail?